PierrickPro/dbtlearn/README.md

 ## Macros

 - Macros are jinja templates created in the macro folder
-- There are many built-in macros in DBT
+- There are many built-in macros in dbt
 - You can use macros in model definitions and tests
 - A special macro called test, can be used for implementing your own generic tests
 - dbt packages can be installed easily to get access to a plethora of macros and tests